-GABA-A receptor subtype-selective benzodiazepines (BZD) and related compounds are now being developed and have specific effects.
-For example, alpha-1 subtypeselective compounds are hypnotic but not anxiolytic; alpha-5 subtype-selective compounds affect cognition, but are not hypnotic or anxiolytic.
-There is considerable interest in producing specific anxiolytic compounds that not only have no sedative or cognition-impairing effects, but also have no abuse potential - ie no euphorigenic effects and no dependence liability.
+GABA-A receptor sub-type selective benzodiazepines (BZD) and related compounds are now being developed and have specific effects - e.g. alpha-1 subtype-selective compounds are hypnotic but not anxiolytic; alpha-5 subtype-selective compounds affect cognition, but are not hypnotic or anxiolytic.
+There is considerable interest in producing specific anxiolytic compounds that not only have no sedative or cognition-impairing effects, but also have no abuse potential - i.e. no euphorigenic effects and no dependence liability.
 Understanding the mechanisms of BZD dependence may result in the development of more effective anxiolytics, and define the targets for novel BZD ligands with non-anxiolytic abuse potential.

-It seems likely that understanding the genetic determinants of the responses to drugs will enhance therapeutics by allowing 'individualised' medicine.
-This may allow individuals to identify their own risks, possibly via counselling, for adverse effects of specific drugs, and find drugs that are 'safer' to abuse.
+It seems likely that understanding genetic determinants of the responses to drugs will enhance therapeutics by allowing 'individualized' medicine.
+This may allow individuals to identify their own risks, possibly via counselling, for adverse effects of specific drugs and find drugs that are 'safer' to abuse.
 This may be achieved in conjunction with information derived from functional markers, such as cognitive test performance and brain neuroimaging.
-Genetic polymorphisms affecting the 5-HT transporter can already be used to predict responses to SSRIs and also the likely susceptibility to depression following chronic MDMA abuse [621].
-Understanding the polymorphisms in genes encoding proteins that regulate the efficiency of chemical neurotransmitter systems is a major goal for future tailored therapeutics, but will also carry the risk of more optimal selection of drugs for abuse by individuals to minimise harm or maximise positive effects.
+Genetic polymorphisms affecting the 5-

+HT transporter can already be used to predict responses to SSRIs and also the likely susceptibility to depression following chronic Ecstasy abuse [621].
+Understanding the polymorphisms in genes encoding proteins that regulate the efficiency of chemical neurotransmitter systems is a major goal for future tailored therapeutics, but will also carry the risk of more optimal selection of drugs for abuse by individuals to minimize harm or optimize positive effects.